The cheapest Super Bowl ticket is $5,000. Here’s what you could buy instead

 The cheapest price of a single ticket is around $5,000 on most purchasing platforms.
 Those prices could potentially get higher as we approach game day on Feb.
-12.
+12, KTXL reports.

 Super Bowl LVII will occur at State Farm Stadium in Glendale, Arizona.
 As of Monday, here’s how much the cheapest tickets were (before fees) on Ticketmaster and other websites: